-Under RMO I the requirements are that the soil must have been exposed for at least two years plus a minimum of one year of groundwater data (beyond the two years) to show that the soil is not leaching (see 62-780.680(1)(b)2.f.).
+Under RMO I, the requirements are that the soil must have been exposed for at least two years plus a minimum of one year of groundwater data (beyond the two years) to show that the soil is not leaching (see 62-780.680(1)(b)2.f.).
 This demonstration should also take into account “site-specific characteristics such as the thickness of the unsaturated zone, depth and mass of soil contaminants, soil lithology, actual precipitation, concentration gradients, and the chemical and physical characteristics of the contaminants”.
+(62-780.680(1)(b)2.f.)
 In practice, many sites have been exposed far longer than two years and there may be sufficient existing groundwater data already collected to make this demonstration.
+There may be circumstances, such as the availability of dewatering effluent data, that may be a reasonably conservative alternative to data collected from the installation and sampling of monitoring wells.

-The analogous demonstration under RMO II and RMO III (see 62-780.680(2)(b)2.f. & 62-780.680(3)(b)2.f.) also requires a year of groundwater data but does not require exposure of the soil for any specific length of time and allows the use of fate and transport modeling to support the demonstration.
-The following models are listed in the ASTM 1999 Compendium of Fate and Transport models that is included as a referenced guideline in Chapter 62-780.100 and are therefore acceptable for use: JURY-Unsaturated, LEACH, MOFAT, SAM, SESOIL, SUTRA, VADSAT, VLEACH and VS2DT.
-Other models that may be suitable, but will require a demonstration pursuant to Rule 62-780.610, F.A.C. of their suitability for the intended situation are: CMLS, HYDRUS, MULTIMED, PRZM-2, RITZ, SUMMERS, and VIP.
+The analogous demonstration under RMO II and RMO III (see 62-780.680(2)(b)2.f. & 62-780.680(3)(b)2.f., F.A.C.) also requires a year of groundwater data but does not require exposure of the soil for any specific length of time, and allows the use of fate and transport modeling to support the demonstration.
+The following models are listed in the ASTM 1999 Compendium of Fate and Transport models that is included as a referenced guideline in Chapter 62-780.100, F.A.C. and are therefore acceptable for use: JURY-Unsaturated, LEACH, MOFAT, SAM, SESOIL, SUTRA, VADSAT, VLEACH and VS2DT.
+Other models that may be suitable, but will require a demonstration pursuant to Rule 62-780.610, F.A.C., of their suitability for the intended situation are: CMLS, HYDRUS, MULTIMED, PRZM-2, RITZ, SUMMERS, and VIP.
+The use of an alternative fate and transport model to justify a no further action proposal does not require use of a restrictive covenant.

+Use of Engineering Control (EC).
 Another option for addressing potential leachability is the use of an impermeable cap over the contaminated soil to prevent infiltration.
 The impermeable cap is a form of engineering control (EC) that is allowed under both RMO II and RMO III (see 62-780.680(2)(b)2.c. & 62-780.680(3)(b)2.c.)
-A PE must certify that the cap is appropriately designed and has been implemented and a year of groundwater data is necessary to demonstrate that the cap is successfully preventing leachability above the applicable GCTLs.
+A PE must certify that the cap is appropriately designed and has been implemented.
 The use of an engineering control also requires an Engineering Control Maintenance Plan that provides the details for cap maintenance and an institutional control (restrictive covenant) to ensure the EC remains in place.

-One example of using an impermeable cap is where some of the leachable soil is close to or below a building foundation and the soil cannot be removed without jeopardizing the structural stability of the building.
-Modeling (as an additional line-of-evidence) indicates that the rate of soil leaching (with the foundation in place) is less than the rate of groundwater Natural Attenuation and so the plume is shrinking.
-Because the groundwater monitoring demonstrates a decreasing trend, such soil could be restricted to ensure that it remains a non-significant leaching source.
-An IC would be needed to maintain the foundation as an engineering control and record the site details (lateral and vertical extent of soil contamination, groundwater concentrations).
-Such a control would also typically restrict excavation and require proper handling and disposal if the soil was ever excavated.